-MT0006 Acting 6, Scene Study and Monologue (Junior)
+MT0006 Acting 6, Scene Study and Monologue (Junior) 3 hrs weekly/3 credits

 In the second semester we'll move from scene work to monologues, with each actor selecting and preparing two contrasting monologues, which can be confidently presented at auditions.
 Each actor will perform their audition pieces before a panel of professionals in the last class.